gracexuwt/Portfolio/src/content/work/nested/bci-gaming.md

 title: BCI Gaming
 publishDate: 2020-03-04 00:00:00
 img: /assets/stock-3.jpg
-img_alt: Pearls of silky soft white cotton, bubble up under vibrant lighting
+img_alt: Picture of Neorosity headsets used in gathering BCI data
 description: |
   BCI game for a purpose to enter a Neurotech contest for Watolink
 tags: